ng-angular-stack/ng-query/apps/docs/insertions.md

 ## Bundle Size Consideration

-The dedicated library for insertions is entirely made up of Secondary Entry Points.
+The insertions are inside Secondary Entry Points libs.
 This means you only import what you use, helping to keep your bundle size small.

+Like: `import { insertPaginationPlaceholderData } from '@ng-query/ngrx-signals/insertions/insert-pagination-place-holder-data';`

 ::: info
 If you have an idea for a useful insertion (such as a new side effect or property), please consider opening a PR or feature request!
 Community contributions help make this library more powerful and flexible for everyone.